California: Joshua Tree National Park

 December 17, 2024: A morning visit with Jane’s parents to Crystal Cove State Park in Newport, followed by brunch, a nap, and an afternoon meet-up with local friends and their toddlers in Irvine.

 December 18, 2024: We go out with Jane and her family to San Juan Capistrano to show Jordan his first Spanish mission - a bit of California history well-known to every fourth-grader in the state.
 Jordan enjoys running up and down the corridors of the historic mission complex.
-In the afternoon, we take Jordan and cousins to South Coast Plaza to have dinner let them gawk at the mall’s giant Christmas trees, toy trains, and carousel.
+In the afternoon, we take Jordan and cousins to South Coast Plaza to have dinner and let them gawk at the mall’s giant Christmas trees, toy trains, and carousel.

 December 19, 2024: A morning hike in Irvine’s Bommer Canyon with Jordan’s grandma, uncle, and cousin.
 After the walk, we break off from the others and take Jordan out for second breakfast at a local shopping plaza, which consists of four orders of hashbrowns at Dunkin’s (Massholes that we are) plus a large Orange Dream Machine at Jamba Juice (“Jamba Juice!
 Jamba Juice!” he chants for the rest of the trip).
 In the afternoon, we visit Irvine’s Great Park and Jordan has fun riding the free (taxpayer-funded) carousel over and over and over and over and over and over and over and over…